-Historically the most common type, the adjustable wheel end system uses standard single-row bearings.
+Historically, the most common type, the adjustable wheel end system (see Figure 1) uses standard single-row bearings.
 The adjusting nut establishes the bearing setting.

-One advantage to adjustable wheel ends is they are easily serviced in the field.
-The downside is that they cannot reliably achieve controlled preload compared to pre-adjusted and unitized systems.
+While one advantage to adjustable wheel ends is that they are easily serviced in the field, the downside is that they cannot reliably achieve controlled preload compared to pre-adjusted and unitized systems.

 Before installing new bearings on an adjustable wheel end, check the shaft for any signs of wear.
 A worn shaft can lead to bearing misalignment, which may reduce the bearing's service life.

-To ensure proper cone seating, use a 0.002-in.
-(0.05mm) feeler gauge to check for any gap between the cone backface and the shaft shoulder.
+To ensure proper cone seating, use a 0.002-inch (0.05mm) feeler gauge to check for any gap between the cone backface and the shaft shoulder.

 Any damage to the cage of a bearing may cause problems very early in the service life of the bearing.
 Cages that show any deviation from their factory shape and roundness should not be used and the cone assembly should be replaced.

-In addition, adjusting bearings too loose or too tight will shorten their service life.
-Some estimates suggest that more than half of the bearings on the road today are adjusted incorrectly.
+In addition, adjusting bearings too loose or too tight will shorten the bearings service life.
+Some estimates suggest that more than half of the bearings on the road today are adjusted incorrectly

 If properly adjusted, the wheel end setting should not change significantly during early operation.
 But over time, small changes can result from bearing break-in and wear.
 Poor cleanliness and improper maintenance practices can increase wear and cause additional change in bearing setting.